Do: Rest a Sore Knee

 Shoes can stretch and wear out after a while.
 Don't keep wearing your favorite pair after their support and tread have worn out.
 You may find that new shoes that support your feet and ankles well ease your knee pain.

 Do: Talk to Your Doctor

-You don’t have to deal with knee pain alone.
+You don't have to deal with knee pain alone.
 Your doctor might prescribe medication or give you a steroid shot to help.
-She also might talk with you about surgery to replace worn joints or ligaments.
+They also might talk with you about surgery to replace worn joints or ligaments.